 Need to Accept Payments?

 If your business needs to accept credit and debit cards in person or online, Helcim provides honest, transparent, and affordable credit card processing that stands out in an industry known for shady business practices and customer exploitation.
 Our Interchange Plus pricing is widely regarded as the most honest and affordable billing method in the industry and our customer service is consistently lauded as a step above.
-If you have any questions or would like a complimentary rate comparison, don't hesitate to contact our friendly team of Helcim Gurus.
+If you have any questions or would like a complimentary rate comparison, don’t hesitate to contact our friendly Customer Service Team.